Gay World Amusement Park: Japanese occupation

 During the period leading to World War II, Happy World began to host fundraising events to support China in its war relief efforts.
 The Singapore Overseas Chinese Relief Fund Committee, at the time headed by the businessman and philanthropist Tan Kah Kee, organised frequent performances at Happy World to gather funds for China.
 In May 1939, Tan addressed a crowd of over 10,000 at Happy World in an event to raise funds for war relief efforts.
 During this period, another form of "entertainment" was introduced in Happy World.
 Then, Japanese air raids were rampant, and the cabarets, with their bright lights and attractive decorations were easily targeted.
 As such, when the air raids sirens were sounded, the Cabarets would switch off all the lights in the park to avoid the Japanese bombings.
 In these periods of "blackout", many men would then take the opportunity to engage in some form of hanky panky.
 These events were later known to be the famous "blackout dances".
 When the Japanese took over Singapore in 1942, businesses at the parks were temporarily closed.
 However, the Japanese encouraged the Shaw Brothers to re-open the parks, but this time, under the Japanese military control.
 Happy World was assured to be safe from raids, but it was to be partially converted to a gambling den.
 The Japanese made use of these gambling dens to earn profits, from taxes and licence fees.
 This meant that Happy World could continue its usual operations, and nightlife in Geylang resumed.

 Post-war

 These gambling dens were later closed down when the Japanese surrendered in 1945.
 Happy World resumed operations and Singaporeans continued to swarm to Happy World in the evenings.
+It was renamed to Gay World in 1966.